Ketanji Brown Jackson pledges independence and neutrality in Supreme Court confirmation hearing

 “I’m not interested in trapping Judge Jackson,” Hawley said.
 “I’m not interested in trying to play gotcha.
 I’m interested in her answers.”

-A Washington Post review of the cases cited by Hawley found that while consistently lower than the guidelines and what prosecutors recommended, there was a basis for the length of most of sentences that Jackson handed down.
+A Washington Post review of the cases cited by Hawley found that while consistently lower than the guidelines and what prosecutors recommended, there was a basis for the length of most of the sentences that Jackson handed down.

 For instance, in four of the seven cases, Jackson ordered defendants to serve the period of incarceration recommended by the U.S. Probation and Pretrial Services System.
 Investigators with the service often issue presentencing reports to the court, using a formula to assess a defendant’s risk to the public.
 According to a 2016 report published by the system, federal investigators classified child pornography convicts as the lowest risk to the public of any type of sex offender.
 A three-year recidivism study showed 13 percent were rearrested for any reason.
 Less than 3 percent were arrested for subsequent sex offenses, according to the report.